gerryd/cookbook/content/recipe/desserts/chocolate-pudding.md

 - take the pan off the heat
 - add the chocolate
 - mix until the chocolate has melted
-- slowly mix in the corn starch and cocoa mix
+- slowly mix in the corn starch and cocoa mixture
 - put the mix back on the heat
 - wait until it bubbles once
 - pour the pudding in the bowls